Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

      ...
      }

 To allow the parameter estimation to be conducted, partials with respect to this parameter have to be implemented.
 They can either be cartesian state or acceleration partials.
-In the former case, the partials of the propagated body cartesian body with respect to the estimatable parameter have to be implemented in the file :literal:`createCartesianStatePartial.cpp`.
-These partials are defined within the functions :literal:`createCartesianStatePartialsWrtParameter` (two functions exist with two different input types, depending on the type of the parameter (:literal:`double` or :literal:`rotation_pole_position`) that is to be considered).
+In the former case, the partials of the cartesian state of the propagated body with respect to the estimatable parameter have to be implemented in the file :literal:`createCartesianStatePartial.cpp`.
+These partials are defined within the functions :literal:`createCartesianStatePartialsWrtParameter` (two functions exist with two different input types, depending on the type of the parameter (:literal:`double` or :literal:`Eigen::VectorXd`) that is to be considered).
 Three cases have to be distinguished here.
 First, if the estimatable parameter has been identified as being a property of a rotation matrix, then the function :literal:`createCartesianStatePartialsWrtParameter` calls another function named :literal:`createRotationMatrixPartialsWrtParameter` and defined in :literal:`createCartesianStatePartial.cpp` too (again two functions with the same name exist for the two types of estimatable parameters).
 A specific case has to be added within this function for each parameter which is related to a rotation matrix.
 For the parameter :literal:`rotation_pole_position`, the following lines of code have been added to first check that the rotation model is consistent with the estimatable parameter (here that is a simple rotational model) and then to call a function that returns the required rotation matrix  partials for this particular model.

 .. code-block:: cpp